qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 clicking on it in the map legend area.
 Then from the main menu :menuselection:`Layer` choose |mActionOpenTable| :menuselection:`Open Attribute Table`.
 It is also possible to rightclick on the layer and choose
-|mActionOpenTable| :menuselection:`Open Attribute Table` from the dropdown menu.
+|mActionOpenTable| :menuselection:`Open Attribute Table` from the dropdown menu
+and to click on the |mActionOpenTable| :guilabel:`Open Attribute Table` button in the Attributes toolbar.

 This will open a new window which displays the feature attributes in the layer (figure_attributes_1_).
 The number of features and the number of